-The eMove Cruiser uses the very common Dualtron-like EYE display / throttle that appears on many electric scooters.
+The EMOVE Cruiser uses a common LCD display throttle that appears on many electric scooters.

 All buttons are easy to reach and control with your thumb, with the exception of the turn signal which is a little awkward to slide.

 Overall, the EMOVE Cruiser has some of the better and safer lighting that we’ve seen on an electric scooter.
 The Cruiser features three front lights and three rear lights.
 The only thing that could be reconfigured is mounting the large headlight higher on the handlebars to provide the better visibility at greater distances.

 In the front, there is a large headlight and two deck lights.
 The large low-mounted, headlight has good optics and is surprisingly powerful.
 However, the low mounting position is not optimal for being seen from a distance.